orangemug/heroku-docker-nodejs/README.md

     docker-compose build

-Now we can start a shell and test that we can connect to the postgres
+We can now start a shell and test that we can connect to postgres

     $ docker-compose run --service-ports web bash
     $ psql $DATABASE_URL